k98kurz/sqloquent/dox.md

 ##### `dynamic_sqlite_model(db_file_path: str, table_name: str = '') -> type[SqlModel]:`

+Generates a dynamic sqlite model for instantiating context managers.

 ##### `up(callback: Callable[[], list[TableProtocol]]) -> None:`

 Specify the forward migration.
+May be called multiple times for multi-step migrations.

 ##### `down(callback: Callable[[], list[TableProtocol]]) -> None:`

 Specify the backward migration.
+May be called multiple times for multi-step migrations.

 ##### `get_apply_sql() -> str:`

 Get the SQL for the forward migration.
+Note that this may call all registered callbacks and result in unexpected behavior.

 ##### `apply() -> None:`